MarketSquare/robotframework-tidy/docs/source/transformers/AlignSettingsSection.rst

 Align up to columns
 -------------------
-You can configure how many columns should be aligned to longest token in given column.
+You can configure how many columns should be aligned to the longest token in given column.
 The remaining columns will use fixed length separator length ``--spacecount``.
 By default only first two columns are aligned.

 Example of how AlignSettingsSection transformer behaves with default configuration and multiple columns: